Looking for something to do in Bartlesville? We've got you covered

 Friday, June 7

 OKM Festival Concert at the Woolaroc Museum & Wildlife Preserve 12 miles SW on Hwy 123 from US 60.
+12 miles SW on Hwy 123 from US 60.
 The OK Mozart Music Festival offers a great concert under the stars at Woolaroc.
 For more information, go to https://okmmusic.org/about/the-history-of-ok-mozart/.

 Friday, June 14